codebar/tutorials/sql/lesson2/tutorial.md

 ## About Lesson 2

 _Lesson 2_ will extend your knowledge of the **SELECT** operator by explaining some new operators, ways to sort the results and to **LIMIT** the number of results shown.
 You'll continue working with an online database already filled in with some data.
-At the end, you'll find some exercises constructing on top of the lessons 1 and 2.
+At the end, you'll find some exercises building on lessons 1 and 2.

 ### Ordering query results

 Normally, when you write a query, you'll want your results to be shown in a specific order.
-Doing so is very simple knowing the operator **ORDER BY**.
+You can achieve this using the **ORDER BY*** operator.
 This operator is placed at the end of the **SELECT** statement.
 It's basic syntax is the following:

 ```SQL